Six Things to Do Before You Leave to College Far Away

 In addition, keeping in touch with your friends and family consistently will provide you with another layer of support.
 Even if you feel uncomfortable at your new school or take some time to make new friends, talking your feelings through with people at home will help lend perspective and remind you of how capable you are.

-6. Set up a bank account.
+6. Set Up a Bank Account

-While some students might wait and set up a bank account someplace local to their new college, since the advent of online banking and mobile banking apps, that’s no longer your only option.
+While some students might wait and set up a bank account someplace close to their new college, since the advent of online banking and mobile banking apps, that’s no longer your only option.
 It may be easier to set up an account with online access before you arrive at your new campus.
-This way, you’ll have one fewer thing to take care of when you get there.
+This way, you’ll have one less thing to take care of when you get there.

 Be sure to choose an account with a strong mobile app.
 One particularly useful feature to check for is mobile check deposits.
 If you’ll be working and won’t be getting direct deposits, mobile checking deposits are the next best thing.
 This feature will also allow you to quickly cash in on any birthday or graduation checks you receive.